 These parts are commonly expressed in number form–25/50/20, for example.
 The first two numbers refer to your bodily injury liability limits per person and per accident.
 The last number refers to your property damage liability limit.

 In the above example, the number 20 stands for $20,000.
 That means if you have a property damage liability limit of $20,000, your coverage will pay up to $20,000 for the combined property damage in an accident that you caused.

 In some states, drivers have the option to buy a combined single limit (CSL) policy for both bodily injury liability and property damage liability.
 The limit represents the maximum amount that will be paid out for all injuries and property damage in an accident.

 How much property damage liability do I need?

 States generally require drivers to get a minimum level of property damage liability insurance.
 The mandatory limits can vary significantly by state; they range from $5,000 to $25,000 per accident.

 At the low end of the scale, states like California and Massachusetts have a mandatory property damage liability limit of $5,000.
 At the midrange, there are states like Maryland and Iowa with a mandatory limit of $15,000.
-And at the top of the scale, with a mandatory limit of $25,000, you’ll find states including Mississippi and North Carolina.
+And at the top of the scale, with a mandatory limit of $25,000, you’ll find states including Mississippi and North Dakota.